wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 In [Deploying a Phoenix app to Heroku](...) we looked at the absolute minimum necessary to get the Hello Phoenix app running on Heroku.
 This involved modifying config files and adding some environment variables.

-Now let's start over and deploy a more realistic app, one that actually uses a database, so we can make sure it really works.
+Now let's start over and deploy a _slightly_ more realistic app, one that actually uses a database, so we can make sure everything works.
+We'll be using Postgres and [Ecto][ecto] which is Elixir's DSL for interacting with databases.

 ### Step 0: Prerequisites